Why Bill on Demand?

 The easiest way to reduce demand while meeting household energy consumption requirements is to spread usage throughout the day and night, perhaps using appliance timers.

 Many newer appliances have timers, making it easy to get it ready to go and simply delay the start time.
-With a little planning, we now have more control over our electric bill with the ability to manage when we use power, not just how much we use.
+With a little planning, demand billing provides you more control over your electric bill with the ability to manage when you use power, not just how much you use.

 For comprehensive information on how to save energy and to reduce demand, we recommend www.energystar.gov